baikeshen/RoboND-DeepLearning-Project/writeup.md

 ## Proposed Architectures & Implementation

 As shown in the original FCN architecture by Shellhamer, Long, and Darrell (2014) below, FCN networks have many layers to performance segmentation on images.

 ![alt text][image2]

 However, The proposed models here are targeted on semantic segmentation of images taken from 3D simulated environment.
 It is unnecceary to duplicate this kind of architecture in order to get some reasonable performance.
 So smaller models are proposed for investigations:

 - Shallow Model 1 with 1X1 convolutions
-- Shallow Model 2 with 1X1 convolutions
 - Deep Model with 1X1 convolutions

-These three models are discussed in more detail as follows.

-#### Shallow Model 1 with 1X1 convolutions
+#### Shallow Model with 1X1 convolutions

 There are total of 5 layers consisted of this proposed model.
-The network architecture is shown in Figure X, and the detailed description of each layer is domonstrated in Table:
+The network architecture is shown as below:

 ![alt text][image3]

-Name         Width        Height       Depth            Layer Detail

-Input         160          160          3                  Input Image

- 1             80           80          32        encoder layer( Filters=32, Kernel=(3X3), Stride=2, Padding='same')

- 2             40           40          64        encoder layer( Filters=64, Kernel=(3X3), Stride=2, Padding='same')

- 3             40           40         128     1 X 1 Convolution layer(Filters=128, Kernel=(1X1), Stride=1, Padding='same')

- 4             80           80          32         decoder layer: Adding upsampled layer 3 to layer 1 with a skip connection,
-                                               and passed through a 2D convolution with 64 filters of 3X3 kernal, and same padding

-   1             80           80          32          Convol2D( Filters=32, Kernel=(3X3), Stride=2, Padding='same')
-    1             80           80          32          Convol2D( Filters=32, Kernel=(3X3), Stride=2, Padding='same')
+This model

+#### Deep Model with 1X convolution

 ![alt text][image4]